About AP® Calculus AB Exam

 How is the AP Calculus AB Exam scored?

 The AP Calc AB exam is scored on a range of 1 through 5, with 5 being the maximum score you can earn.
-Scoring a 3 or higher in the exam can earn you an advanced placement and credit depending on the AP Credit Policy of the colleges you’re applying to.
+Scoring a 3 or higher in the exam can earn you an advanced placement and credit depending on the AP Credit Policy of the colleges to which you’re applying.

-The table below shows how your AP Calculus AB exam score equates with a college grade for introductory calculus or Math:
+The table below shows how your AP Calculus AB exam score equates to a college grade for introductory calculus or math:

 |AP Exam Score||Equivalent College Grade|

 |4||A- or B+ or B|

 |3||B- or C+ or C|

 Calculus AB is one of the core subjects in AP.
 Students who wish to pursue social sciences or humanities often consider taking the Calculus AB exam to get that pesky core math class out of the way!
 Wondering if Calculus AB could be your cup of tea?
 Let’s find out why taking this subject might be beneficial for you!

 If you’re wondering whether a tricky course like AP Calculus AB is worth it and why you should take it, let’s explore the benefits one by one!